johnw42/rs-monads/README.md

 # rs-monads

 This package contains types based heavily on Rust's main monad types: `Option` and `Result`.
-It also adds methods from the popular `tap` crate and a trivial monad called `Identity`.
+It also adds methods from the popular `tap` crate.
 Why use copy Rust APIs?
 Aside from familiarity to Rust developers, I just like the way the Rust API is designed and I find the method names regular enough that it's easy to remember most of them based on a few patterns.

 ## Contents